 MCO-010 for RP and Stargardt Disease

 Our lead product, MCO-010, is in clinical development for retinitis pigmentosa (RP) and Stargardt disease, which are two rare retinal diseases that cause blindness.
-MCO-010 has been granted Orphan Drug designation by the US Food and Drug Administration for both diseases.
+MCO-010 has been granted Orphan Drug and Fast Track designation by the US Food and Drug Administration for both diseases.

 MCOs have potential to address all forms of retinal degeneration and are applicable for patients suffering from complete or partial damage to the retina.

 Nanoscope’s MCO-010 gene therapy utilizes a convenient and well-established intraocular injection for delivery of a gene that encodes for the ambient light-sensitive MCO protein into retinal cells.
 These therapies are intended to enable retinal cells to detect light so that patients with retinitis pigmentosa or Stargardt disease may see again.

 How our proprietary technology differs from other gene therapies

 Our therapy focuses on treating blindness regardless of the underlying genetic mutation

 It is an ambient-light sensitive therapy in which a polychromatic Opsin is delivered to retinal cells enabling vision in different color environments

 Simple and convenient office-based procedure, invasive ocular surgery not required